NoeFlandre/personal_website/src/content/blog/2025/essential-reading-august-2025.md

 **The reinvention of software development is happening now.**

-This August edition cuts through the AI hype with five essential perspectives that reveal both the promise and peril of our evolving profession.
+This edition cuts through the AI hype with five essential perspectives that reveal both the promise and peril of our evolving profession.
 We track developers' evolution from AI skeptics to strategists, examine how juniors are losing fundamental skills, reality-check the 10x productivity myths, and explore why both platform monopolies and MCP server proliferation may be dead ends.

 🤖 *Heads Up: [Summaries are AI-Assisted](/posts/2025/startup-slop).
 All posts are hand-picked.*

 ## Developers, Reinvented

-[Read the article](https://ashtom.github.io/developers-reinvented) by Thomas Dohmke ([@ashtom](https://x.com/ashtom)) • August 2025 • 11 min
+[Read the article](https://ashtom.github.io/developers-reinvented) by Thomas Dohmke ([@ashtom](https://x.com/ashtom)) • 11 min

 Thomas presents groundbreaking research from interviews with developers who've made AI tools central to their workflows, revealing a four-stage evolution that's reshaping software development from skepticism to strategic AI orchestration.